reissbaker/st4t3/README.md

 Middleware needs to fulfill a specific type contract, which is checked by the TypeScript compiler:

-1. If it transitions to another state via `state.goto(...)`, its specifications for which states it transitions to must be a subset or equal to the states that the calling state transitions to.
+1. If it transitions to another state via `msg.goto(...)`, its specifications for which states it transitions to must be a subset or equal to the states that the calling state transitions to.
 To put it another way: if the middleware was declared with `create.transition<"Next">()`, the state using